iclass/poto/docs/REAL_WORLD_STREAMING_TESTING.md

 ## Conclusion

-The comprehensive test suite demonstrates that `SimpleStreamPacket` works effectively in real-world scenarios with:
+The comprehensive test suite demonstrates that `DataPacket` works effectively in real-world scenarios with:

 ✅ **Natural reasoning-then-content flow**
 ✅ **Robust error handling and recovery**